P4-Sim/NS3-p4simulator-install/README.md

 ## Overview
 This is the p4simulator module in ns3 install scripts to help you download, install, run p4simulator quickly.
 By now we have tested it successfully on Ubuntu 20.04.

+For the Ubuntu 20.04, We **highly recommend** the use of the method **[Creating the VM](https://github.com/p4lang/tutorials/tree/master/vm-ubuntu-20.04)**.
+This creates the virtual machine and establishes the users p4 and vagrant, where the environment and source code are built under the user vagrant, and the developer can just use the p4 user.

+Also, you build the whole project with your own Ubuntu, noting that bmv2 recommends that you build from source (with modifications such as turning on virtual queues, etc.).

 ## p4simulator Installation
 We recommend to install P4Simulator step by step, because there may be some errors in the installation process.
 We also provide a one-click installation script(`install_deps.sh`) to install P4Simulator.

 ### download p4simulator install scripts

    `$ git clone https://github.com/Mingyumaz/NS3-p4simulator-install.git`

    `$ cd NS3-p4simulator-install`